Maurice White (album)

-Maurice White is the debut album by American singer and musician Maurice White released in September 1985 on Columbia Records.
+Maurice White is the debut studio album by American singer and musician Maurice White released in September 1985 on Columbia Records.
 The album rose to number 12 upon the Billboard Top R&B Albums chart and No. 35 on the Dutch Album Top 100.

 Overview

 The self titled album was produced by Maurice White.
 Artists such as Gerald Albright, Jeff Lorber, Ricky Lawson of Yellowjackets, Paul Jackson Jr., Martin Page, Wayne Vaughn and Wanda Vaughn of The Emotions appeared on the record.
 The album was also reissued in 2001 with four bonus tracks entitled "Life" (Freedom mix), "Life", "Adventures of the Heart" and "Sam the Jam".